anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

 Hide bullet list items
 ----------------------

-We will use the same JSON data as in example for table rows above.
+We will use the same JSON data as in the example for table rows above.

 Our template will look like this:

 .. image:: ../../_static/img/document-generation/hide-bullet-list-item-template.png
     :alt: hide bullet list template

-As you can see, we added this string into the bullet list item template: :code:`{{employees.hireDate}:collapse:hide}`.
-The :code:`collapse` formatter the same way as in `the example for table rows <#hide-table-rows>`_ above.
+As you can see, we added this string to the bullet list item template: :code:`{{employees.hireDate}:collapse:hide}`.
+The :code:`collapse` formatter works the same way as in `the example for table rows <#hide-table-rows>`_ above.

 The result table will look like this: